Should You Incorporate a Company or Start a Sole Proprietorship or Partnership?

 A Common Misconception

-Registration of a sole proprietorship or a partnership under the Business Names Registration Act does not confer a separate legal personality to the business.
-The individuals behind the business bear unlimited liability despite the separate name of the business.
+Businesses are registered differently from how companies are incorporated.
+The registration of a sole proprietorship or a partnership under the Business Names Registration Act doesn’t confer a separate legal personality to the business.
+Despite having a distinct business name, the business owners bear unlimited liability.

 Advantages of Private Limited Companies

-So far we have discussed 3 distinct advantages of operating your business as a private limited company instead of a sole proprietorship or partnership, as follows:
+Thus far, we’ve discussed three key advantages of operating a business as a private limited company compared to a sole proprietorship or partnership:

 • Limited liability